From Exploration to Revelation: Detecting Dark Patterns in Mobile Apps: Methodology

-Exiting work mainly focus on single UI detection, which are prone to have false negatives and can not deal with dark patterns that related to several UIs.
-As we incorporate the exploration in our work, our method has the capability to deal with dynamic patterns.
-Due to the great amount of UIs collected in apps, it is cost-extensive to use LLMs for assessing all UIs one by one and it is also not necessary.
+Exiting work mainly focus on single UI detection, which are prone to have false negatives and can not deal with deceptive patterns that are related to several UIs.
+As we incorporate the exploration in our work, our method has the capability to deal with \revision{inter-page} DPs.

-Given a UI under test, we initiate the detection process by extracting properties of the UI elements, grouping them into semantically distinct clusters using heuristic rules.
-Subsequently, we deploy our proposed component-based dark pattern detector on each identified element or cluster.
+Given a UI under test, we initiate the detection process by extracting properties of the UI elements, grouping them into semantically distinct clusters/components using heuristic rules.
+Subsequently, we deploy our proposed component-based deceptive pattern detector on each identified element or component.
+Once we obtain the initial detection results, we employ our rule refiner to check surrounding UIs and make final decisions.
+An illustration example can be found at Appendix~\ref{sec:inference_process}.